CRM structure & data model

 CTO

-Whether youβre implementing your first CRM or fixing one that never quite worked, OpsKnot helps you design systems that support real work β not just reporting.
+Whether you're implementing your first CRM or fixing one that never quite worked, OpsKnot helps you design systems that support real work β not just reporting.